rubrikinc/terraform-provider-polaris/docs/resources/aws_cloud_cluster.md

 ### Required

-- `az_resilient` (Boolean) Whether to deploy the cluster across multiple availability zones for AZ resiliency.
-When enabled, `subnet_az_config` blocks must be specified in `vm_config` and `use_placement_groups` must be false.
-Changing this forces a new resource to be created.
 - `cloud_account_id` (String) RSC cloud account ID (UUID).
 - `cluster_config` (Block List, Min: 1, Max: 1) Configuration for the cloud cluster.
 Changing this forces a new resource to be created. (see [below for nested schema](#nestedblock--cluster_config))
 - `region` (String) AWS region to deploy the cluster in.
 Changing this forces a new resource to be created.